-EstNbr EstName NR# HIMP Date Task Regs Description M995 Swift Pork Company RKE140 805052 7N-1 No 05/27/201 04C02 313.1 At approximately 8:45 AM on Wednesday, May 27, 2015, I observed the following non-compliance with 9 CFR 313.1(b) while conducting HATS Category 2 (Truck Unloading) verification: numerous hogs slipped and slid down the elevated unloading ramp on chute two (2) as they were being unloaded from the trailer.
+EstNbr EstName NR# НІМР Date Task Regs Description M995 Swift Pork Company RKE140 805052 7N-1 No 05/27/201 04C02 313.1 At approximately 8:45 AM on Wednesday, May 27, 2015, I observed the following non-compliance with 9 CFR 313.1(b) while conducting HATS Category 2 (Truck Unloading) verification: numerous hogs slipped and slid down the elevated unloading ramp on chute two (2) as they were being unloaded from the trailer.
 No animals were injured as a result of the incident.
 A truck with a two-deck trailer (upper and lower decks) backed up to unloading chute two (2).
 This particular model of trailer did not have a ramp for unloading hogs from the upper deck built within the interior of the trailer.
 When these trailers arrive, they unload on chute two (2) which has a pneumatic lift in which the rear of the unloading ramp elevates to the level of the upper deck of the trailer - resulting in a steep decline during unloading.
 Due to the angle of elevation, the rear of the trailer and the ramp do not meet - leaving a gap of around ten (10) inches.
 To compensate for this fact, the establishment has provided a metal bridge to cover the bottom of the exposed gap in order to facilitate unloading.
+This bridge must be held in place by the establishment dock monitor during unloading.
 I arrived as the last half of the hogs were being unloaded from the top deck of the trailer.
 This load of hogs was somewhat fractious and they hurried out of the trailer without provocation.
 I did not observe any excessive yelling or paddling by the truck driver or establishment employees.
-However, due to the steep angle of decline and the speed at which some of the animals exited the trailer, over 20 animals were observed to slide down the ramp on their haunches, and numerous others were observed sliding down the ramp on their haunches, and numerous others mere observed to slide down the ramp on their haunches, and numerous others mere observed to slide down the ramp on their haunches with this type of trailer.
-There were two non-ambulatory animals left in the top deck and plant employees humanely euthanized them with a captive bolt stunner.
-I then took a regulatory control action by rejecting the unloading ramp with US Rejected Tag Number B19066
+However, due to the steep angle of decline and the speed at which some of the animals exited the trailer, over 20 animals were observed sliding down the ramp while struggling to stay on their feet.
+The waffling of the concrete on this ramp typically prevents slipping when the ramp is used at the normal angle of descent.
+I allowed the remaining few hogs to be unloaded from the top deck as there was no other chute or ramp available that works with this type of trailer.
+There were two non-ambulatory animals left in the top deck and plant employees humanely euthanized them with a c

-12:23 Friday, August 12, 2016 13 Table: Noncompliance Reports in Response to FP_2312_Humane_Handling_NRs
+12:23 Friday, August 12, 2016 13 Table: Noncompliance Reports in Response to FP\2312\Humane\Handling\NRs